ehix/terminal-maze/README.md

 - ehix

 Feel free to contribute, report issues, or provide feedback.
-Have a great time playing Terminal Maze!
+Have a great time playing terminal maze!